Óscar Cardozo: S. L. Benfica

 On 2 January 2013, Cardozo took his season tally to 21 goals in 19 official games after netting three in a 6–0 home routing of Desportivo das Aves for the campaign's Taça de Portugal.
 On 2 May, he scored his fifth and sixth in eight contests in the season's Europa League, being crucial to a 3–1 home win against Fenerbahçe in the semi-finals second leg with the subsequent 3–2 aggregate qualification to the final in Amsterdam.
 In the decisive match, he netted from the penalty spot in the 68th minute for the 1–1 equalizer against Chelsea, who won it 2–1.

 Cardozo was replaced after 70 minutes in the domestic cup final on 26 May 2013, with Benfica leading 1–0 but then losing 1–2 to Vitória de Guimarães.
 At the end of the game, he angrily confronted manager Jorge Jesus, inclusively pushing him; he later apologised for his actions, being fined for half of his monthly salary.

 Cardozo started the new season after his teammates due to the controversy, but soon returned to his scoring ways.
 His goals against Guimarães, Estoril, and Nacional were vital in keeping Benfica in the race for the title.
-On 9 November 2013, he put three past Sporting in a 4–3 home win for the domestic cup's fourth round, increasing to 13 the goals he scored against Sporting, surpassing Manuel Fernandes in the list of top goalscorers of the Derby de Lisboa.
+On 9 November 2013, he put three past Sporting in a 4–3 home win for the domestic cup's fourth round, increasing to 13 the goals he scored against Sporting, surpassing Manuel Fernandes in the list of top goalscorers of the Lisbon derby.
 In November 2013, an injury ruled him out for 2 1/2 months.
 When he returned, he found himself relegated to the bench, with the team now fully adapted to play with Lima and Rodrigo.
 On 1 February, after missing his ninth penalty kick in Primeira Liga, in a match against Gil Vicente, Cardozo became the player with most missed penalties in the competition.

 On 14 May 2014, Cardozo missed a penalty shootout against Sevilla in a Europa League final loss on penalties.
 He still finished the campaign with 11 goals all competitions comprised, including seven in the domestic league which was won for the 33rd time.

 In early August 2014, Trabzonspor announced they were negotiating with Benfica and Cardozo.
 On 4 August 2014, Cardozo left Benfica and thanked the club by stating, "You will always be in my heart".

 Cardozo played for Benfica since 2007 and, together with Maxi Pereira and Luisão, was one of the team captains.
 He is Benfica's ninth all-time goalscorer, second in European competitions, and the highest-scoring foreigner at the club, with 172 goals.